 The artist thrives in the unique state of being able to see things (as they truly are) and presents to the rest of us such a translation in an equally unique vision.

 Art is both verb and noun.
 It is an act of thinking and receiving.
-It is a sinking-in of information which prompts us to consider our place in the world.
-Larger thoughts are prompted by recognizing meaning in an artist’s object, a playwright’s dialogue, an actor’s performance, a novelist’s writing, a poet’s verse.
+It is a sinking-in of information which prompts us to consider our place in the much larger world.
+Art prompts us to recognize meaning in an artist’s object, a playwright’s dialogue, an actor’s performance, a novelist’s writing, a poet’s verse.

-Art is not something which one bumps into without having some sort of thought-process, some act of thinking immediately following.
-This is where the art happens; with the thought—the thinking-about – usually in response to [the] contradictory nature of what is being bumped into, looked at, observed.
+Art is not something which one can visit without having some sort of thought-process, some act of thinking immediately following.
+This is where the art happens; with the thought—the thinking-about – usually in response to [the] contradictory nature of what is observed.
 A contrast in size, shape, material within an environment prompts us to think in symbolic terms, and, here, we begin to venture into the realm of Art.

 All of this makes me consider Melville’s description of art in his poem of the same name, for he posits just this with his lines: “A wind to melt, a flame to freeze, sad patience, joyous energies – such unlike things must meet and mate” and, also, Wilde’s “Art can make an almond tree blossom in winter, or make snow fall upon the ripe cornfield”; …. or Blake’s “Joy and woe are woven fine, a clothing for the soul divine” or, in Berger’s sharper prose “the wooden bird is wafted by the warm air rising from the stove in the kitchen while the real birds are outside freezing to death!”